peppapiggyme/ttbar-unfolding/README.md

 * `RooUnfold` (external): Roofit extension.
 Interface to common unfolding methods implemented in ROOT.
 * `ttbar_MadTree`: Tool to analysis the MG5PY8 $t\bar{t}$ samples.
 Fill trees and histograms.
 * `ttbar_Unfold`: Application of RooUnfold with kinematic distributions produced by ttbar_MadTree.
+* `FlowModel`: Contains testing code of using the normalising flow model for ttbar unfolding.
 * ...

 ## Details